-To obtain the permit it is necessary to present certification of vaccinations ready, and proof of neutering.
-The dog must also be present when applying for the permit as it will be photographed.
-Daily permits are available at a cost of $4.
-Permits for the dog park do not include admission to the park which is $5 per adult and $3 for children between six and fifteen.
+Before using the facility, you'll need to obtain a permit from the park office.
+To get the permit, have a certification of vaccinations ready, and proof of neutering.
+Bring your pup when applying for the permit, as they will be photographed.
+Daily permits are available at a cost of $4, but a yearly pass can be purchased for $25.
+Permits for the dog park do not include admission to the larger park, which is $5 per adult and $3 for children between six and fifteen.
 Under fives are free.

 Each person can bring a maximum of three dogs at a time to the park, and can only be accompanied by two other people.
 Children under ten years of age are not permitted in the off-leash area.
 You'll need to keep your dog in visual contact and under good voice control.

 Balls and Frisbees are allowed as long as they don't encourage aggressive behavior.
 Be sure to bring your own clean up bags and pick up anything your pup leaves behind.
 There is a water spigot on site, but do bring a drinking bowl for your dog's convenience.